Rare tornado batters northern Michigan town, injuring some

 “Many kids and young adults would have never experienced any direct severe weather if they had lived in Gaylord their entire lives,” he said.

-The last time Gaylord suffered severe damage from a wind storm was in 1998, when straight-line winds reached 100 mph, the weather service said.
+The last time Gaylord had a severe wind storm was in 1998, when straight-line winds reached 100 mph, Keysor said.

 Brandie Slough, 42, said she and a teen daughter sought safety in a restroom at a Culver’s.
 Windows of the fast food restaurant were blown out when they emerged, and her pickup truck had been flipped on its roof in the parking lot.